cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

 To add a new folder to Github use a forward slash when adding a new file

 ### Deepnote
-To add an interactive python notebook to Github, download the notebook to your local machine, then upload on Github profile
+ - To add an interactive python notebook to Github, download the notebook to your local machine, then upload on Github profile
+ - Notebooks can run from the same page on which they are edited, while .py files must run from the terminal (a feature in deepnote)

+ ## Code Writing Basics